BASEBALL CARDS IN SPOKES OF BIKE

 The tradition has also endured as baseball cards themselves transitioned to the modern era.
 While wax packs and bubblegum gave way to plastic cases and online random team packs, kids still find ways to put favorite cards in the spokes.
 Iconic rookie cards of stars like Ken Griffey Jr., Derek Jeter, and Mike Trout have all undoubtedly done laps around neighborhoods over the wheels of enthusiastic young fans.

-Read also: SANDY KOUFAX BASEBALL CARDS WORTH
+Read also: 1969 TOPPS BASEBALL CARDS WHITE LETTERS

 In the digital age, some aspects have evolved, such as listening to music or making videos while riding.
 But the simple pleasure of hearing well-worn baseball cards flutter noisily in the bicycle spokes remains alive as a timeless rite of passage.
 Even as today’s youth have more entertainment options than ever, the tradition still finds new practitioners eager to show off baseball fandom and memories of summer on two wheels.
 Whether bringing back fond recollections or making new ones, baseball cards in the spokes ensures this small part of Americana continues spinning into the future.